tidesdb/tidesdb/doc/05-internals/testing-and-tools.md

 precisely what it wrote, so any disagreement is a real engine fault rather than a race in the checker.

+The same partitioning is an oracle for the commit path.
+The workers cycle through every isolation level, and at snapshot and above a commit reserves its keys against every other committer in flight, so a commit refused with `TDB_ERR_CONFLICT` is a conflict between keys that nobody shares: one the engine invented.
+To make such refusals likely rather than rare, a worker periodically commits a batch of hundreds of keys from a key space of its own in one go, the shape of a bulk load, so two such commits in flight at once carry write sets wide enough for their reservations to share slots, and deletes prefixes inside its own slice, which reserves an interval the same way.
+Every such commit must succeed.
+This is the check that would have caught the one-slot reservation refusing commits of disjoint keys, which a benchmark can only report as a higher retry rate.

 ### `fuzz_decode` — untrusted input

 Feeds mutated bytes to the decoders — sstable footers, column-family configurations, WAL records,